Point Abino Light Tower: Background

 Point Abino had been identified as early as 1855 as a desirable location for a lighthouse.
 In a letter dated 29 September 1855, United States lighthouse inspector engineer J.C.
 Woodruff stated that a lighthouse at Point Abino equipped with a foghorn would have great utility, and would "save annually many lives and a large amount of property", particularly because most commercial shipping in Lake Erie was along the northern shore in Canada.
-It was one of three Canadian sites identified by Woodruff, the others being Long Point, where the Government of Canada already operated a lighthouse, and Point Pelir, where it had begun construction of a lighthouse at the time of the report.
+It was one of three Canadian sites identified by Woodruff, the others being Long Point, where the Government of Canada already operated a lighthouse, and Point Pelee, where it had begun construction of a lighthouse at the time of the report.
 In fact, this location was particularly important to shipping that was bound to or coming from the port of Buffalo, New York, which was a tricky piece of navigation frequently hampered by adverse waves, wind, fog and weather.
 This was a source of concern which crossed international boundaries.
 The December 1898 edition of The Buffalo Courier requested a lighthouse at the point.
 The article quoted a captain's public address, who said there was a critical need, atop his wish list that: